Graduate Diploma in Education (Early Childhood)

 - have completed senior secondary study equivalent of Australian Year 12 or have completed at least one year of full-time study (or equivalent part-time study) at AQF diploma equivalent or higher where:

-- To be eligible for the award Graduate Diploma in Education (Early Childhood) a candidate shall successfully complete not less than eight (8) units (96 credit points) all listed in the Schedule of Units.
+1. To be eligible for the award of Graduate Diploma in Education (Early Childhood) a candidate shall successfully complete:

 Inherent Requirements apply to this course as defined on the Student Access and Inclusion website.
 If you have a disability or health condition which may impact on your ability to meet these requirements please refer to the Student Access and Inclusion website for further information and contact details.